galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

-The choice of **RNA STAR** as mapper is also determined by the sequencing technology; it has been demonstrated adequate for short-read sequencing data, but when using long-read data, such as PacBio or ONT reads, it is recommended to use **GMAP** as aligment tool ({% cite Krianovi2017 %}).
+The choice of **RNA STAR** as mapper is also determined by the sequencing technology; it has been demonstrated adequate for short-read sequencing data, but when using long-read data, such as PacBio or ONT reads, it is recommended to use **GMAP** as alignment tool ({% cite Krianovi2017 %}).

 > <comment-title>Intron spanning in RNA-seq analysis</comment-title>
 >